georgy7/catframes/README.md

 It concatenates frames.

-With this software, you can, for example,
+With this software, you can

-* create a timelapse video,
+* create a timelapse video
-* turn an animation rendered in a PNG sequence into a video,
+* turn an animation rendered in a PNG sequence into a video
-* compress your selfies,
+* compress your selfies
-* compress a sequence of frames from CCTV.
+* compress a sequence of frames from CCTV

 The script takes folders with JPEG, PNG, QOI and PCX files as input and outputs MP4 or WebM.

-It has GUI: `catmanager`!
+It has GUI: `catmanager`

 Installation
 ------------